-To end your tenancy this way, you must:
+To end your tenancy in one of these ways, you must:

 - give the landlord/agent a written termination notice and vacate – move out and return the keys – according to your notice, and/or

-- apply to the NSW Civil and Administrative Tribunal (NCAT) for a termination order.
-If the tribunal makes the order, it will end your tenancy and specify the day by which you must vacate.
+- apply to the NSW Civil & Administrative Tribunal (NCAT) for a termination order.
+If the Tribunal makes the order, it will end your tenancy and specify the day by which you must vacate.